zprihoda/zopt/README.md

 - Simulator:
     - Add support for multi-rate systems
     - Generalize simBlocks + add signal map
+    - Write custom ode solver that outputs dx and y, so we can capture outputs as we run
     - Add support for output memory (can implement as a discrete memory block once multi-rate implemented)
         - Would let us skip the resampling after running the sim
     - Consider diffrax for ode integration?